nixpkgs-architecture/.github/profile/README.md

 ### Communication

 Team communication happens in mainly these forms:
-- Continuously over text in the [#nixpkgs-architecture:nixos.org](https://matrix.to/#/#nixpkgs-architecture:nixos.org) Matrix channel
+- Continuously over text in the public [#nixpkgs-architecture:nixos.org](https://matrix.to/#/#nixpkgs-architecture:nixos.org) Matrix channel
+  - There is also a private Matrix channel exclusively for team members for discussions that can't be shared publicly, like reviewing team member applications
 - Weekly over audio/video in a meeting on Jitsi
 - On Discourse for persistent discussions among the wider community, more end-user focused
 - In GitHub comments for persistent discussions in the team and with nixpkgs developers